 Ans: Start Node comes by default in message flow once we create a proxy service.
 Every message flow should always have a start node and we can't delete the start node in the message flow.

-Ans: We use "raise-error" action to throw business fault in the message flow.
+Ans: We use the "raise-error" action to throw business fault in the message flow.

 Ans: It specifies that an immediate reply is sent to the invoker.